juristr/learning-angular2-directives-course/README.md

 ## IMPORTANT course update

-I have **updated and published this video course** to the latest changes after the final release of Angular 2 in a new edition: ["Learning Angular components (2nd edition)"](https://goo.gl/zrGX8K).
+I have **updated and re-published this video course** to take care of the latest changes after the final release of Angular 2: ["Learning Angular components (2nd edition)"](https://goo.gl/zrGX8K).

 You can buy the course on the [official PacktPub site](https://goo.gl/zrGX8K).
 If you decide to stick with this course, it's totally fine, but I'd recommend looking at the new, updated source code which can be found here: https://github.com/juristr/learning-angular-components-course :smiley:.

 ---

 ## Contents of the old "Learning Angular 2 directives course"

+**IMPORTANT: I highly recommend going to [the new video course repository](https://github.com/juristr/learning-angular-components-course) for an updated set of src files!**

 This is the code repository for the [Learning Angular 2 Directives](https://goo.gl/iJKPUi) video course.
 The code samples for each video can be found in the corresponding branches: